 - 1 cup chopped fresh tomatoes

-- In large nonstick skillet, heat oil over medium heat.
-Add squash ribbons, beans, tomatoes, corn and 1 heaping Tbs. of sage pesto.
-Cook, stirring often, until squash is tender and mixture is heated through, about 5 to 8 minutes.
+- Heat the remaining 1 teaspoon oil in a large skillet over medium heat.
+Add the squash ribbons, any of the optional add-ins, and 1 heaping tablespoon of the pesto.
+Sauté until the squash is tender, about 5 to 8 minutes.

-- Transfer mixture to large bowl, garnish with sage leaves and serve remaining pesto on the side.
+- Transfer the zoodles to a bowl, and serve with the remaining pesto on the side.